clbrge/svelte-web3/README.md

 Use the [web3.js library](https://web3js.readthedocs.io/) as a
-collection of [readable svelte stores](https://svelte.dev/tutorial/readable-stores) for Svelte, Sapper or Svelte-kit.
+collection of [readable svelte stores](https://svelte.dev/tutorial/readable-stores) for Svelte, Sapper or Sveltekit.

 ## Installation